How to Become a Sports Broadcaster

 Learn how to become a sports broadcaster.
 Research the education, career requirements and experience required for starting a career as a sports broadcaster.

 Sports broadcasters work as analysts or play-by-play announcers for sports networks or specific teams.
 Their duties may include presenting news, calling games and interviewing guests.
 Broadcasters are primarily employed at the collegiate and professional levels.
 While opportunities for work are available in television and radio, the U.S. Bureau of Labor Statistics (BLS) reports that entry-level opportunities are more likely to be available through small stations.
+Work might be stressful, with tight schedules and deadlines being the norm for these professionals.

 While there are no specific educational requirements to become a sports broadcaster, a bachelor's degree in communications or a related-field will provide the necessary training to ensure graduates are competitive in the field.
 Experience playing a sport may also be beneficial.
 The table below includes the requirements to become a sports broadcaster.